Model: ToXic.

 And for the record I didn’t say this was a glamour image, but a beauty image, which are different.

-All art is subjective, and there is no “right way”.
+I don’t mean to come to your site and cause trouble 🙂 All art is subjective, and there is no “right way”.
 The shot is beautifully exposed and well composed.
 There is no doubt in my mind your a very competent photographer.
 With that in mind, I’d have added a lot more contrast, added a slight bleach effect to the skin tone and added sharpening around the eyes.

 Here’s an example.
 Doing edits to a low res jpeg isn’t the optimal process, but this quick example may explain what I mean.
 After all, a picture is worth a thousand words…